victoraldir/sam-go-api/README.md

 This API is configured to send logs to CloudWatch and X-Ray.
 To see the logs, go to the CloudWatch console and look for the `/aws/lambda/bday-api-*` log group(s).

-To see the traces, go to the X-Ray console and look for the `bday-api-*` service map.
+To see the traces, go to the X-Ray console and look for the `bday-api-*` service map...

 <p align="center">
   <img src="assets/servicemap.png" alt="Architecture diagram"/>